 past clients such as the Union of Concerned Scientists, Valor Water Analytics and the Green Education Foundation.
 I am also completing a memoir, The Drug Addict’s Daughter, excerpts of which have been published in Salon, Narrative.ly, The Manifest-Station and The Fix.

 I am currently a regular blogger with Health Union, where I chronicle my daily life with chronic illness and share the latest medical research related to my diagnoses.
 I also occasionally blog for Harvard Health Publications (a division of Harvard Medical School) and am a regular contributing reporter and columnist for DIG Boston, through the Boston Institute of Nonprofit Journalism, or BINJ.
 I was a ghostwriter of a health column on Huffington Post for Good Days–a nonprofit that offers financial assistance for those with chronic illness who need help paying their medical bills–from August 2017 through February 2018.
 I am a faculty member at Grub Street, where I mainly teach classes in creative nonfiction–including memoir, personal essay and literary journalism.
 In addition to my work at Grub Street, I also offer one-on-one writing coaching and manuscript consultation for aspiring writers.

 Born and raised in Brooklyn by my blue collar Irish Catholic family, I now call the Boston area home.
-When I’m not writing, I spend my free time reading, cooking (& eating) vegetarian dishes, enjoying music, watching movies, discussing politics, volunteering, hiking up mountains and around the woods of New England and hanging out with my awesome cats (see below).
+When I’m not writing, I spend my free time reading, painting, cooking (& eating) vegetarian dishes, enjoying music, watching movies, discussing politics, volunteering, and hiking up mountains and around the woods of New England.